hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 == Attacks and defense
 <attacks-and-defense>
-An attack is normally rolled by using two Attribute Dice relevant to the Weapon used, as well as any other relevant bonuses.
+An attack is normally rolled by using two #term[Attribute Dice] relevant to the #term("Weapon", glossary_type: glossary_types.item) used, as well as any other relevant bonuses.

-There are three #strong[damage thresholds] depending on how severe the attack roll is, #strong[Evasion];, #strong[Heavy] hit and
+There are three #term[Damage Thresholds] that determine the damage dealt; #term[Evasion], #term[Heavy Hit] and #term[Brutal Hit].
-#strong[Brutal] hit.
-Different characters have different thresholds
-based on their stats.
+Different characters have different thresholds based on their stats as described in the #link(<armor>, "Armor Table").

 A roll higher than a creature's evasion is a hit.
 Rolling above the Heavy and Brutal hit thresholds each add +1 success and may trigger additional abilities.
 Every +5 above Brutal hit counts as a +1 success.
 Normally one success means +1 damage, unless replaced with other abilities.
 Certain actions such as #strong[grapple] ignores Heavy and Brutal thresholds and targets Evasion directly, therefore using the standard +5 rule.

 You can #strong[block] damage with armour and weapons with the Durable tag.
 This requires no reaction, and when blocking the equipment takes the Strain instead of you, including any excess damage.
 If the equipment goes to 0 HP, it's considered Broken and grants no benefit.

-If Armor is Broken, your Evasion remains the same, but your Heavy and Brutal Hit thresholds are calculated as if you have no armor.
+If Armor is Broken, your Evasion and Speed remain the same, but your Heavy and Brutal Hit thresholds are calculated as if you have no armor.

 Certain effects grant #strong[Guard,] which grants temporary HP that are instead reduced when you take damage.
 Separate effects granting Guard do